Search

 Type: Garden Guide Plant

-… didn't plant it.
-The cultivar 'York' is a compact selection about 6' tall.
-It is best paired with 'Nova' as a pollinator for better fruiting.
+• … to send out runners and pop up where you didn't plant it.
+This is a large shrub, 8-10' tall, with branches that start out upright and arch outward.
 The leaves are compound with usually 7 toothed leaflets.
 The light brown stems are covered with warty lenticels.
 The leaves and stems are mildly toxic.
 Large flat clusters of white flowers …

 Type: Garden Guide Plant